7-Day Florida East Coast Road Trip from Miami

 Our recommendation: 1 day

 Inland detours are often the most rewarding part of a Florida road trip, and Blue Spring State Park proves it.
-Here, manatees glide through glassy waters, oak-shaded trails wind past hammocks, and boardwalks hover just above the spring.
-It’s a soft-spoken sendoff—one last breath of wild Florida before the loop closes in Miami.
+Here, manatees glide through clear spring waters, oak-shaded trails wind past river hammocks, and boardwalks hover just above the surface.
+It’s one last breath of wild Florida before returning to Miami.

 Wrapping Up Your Florida East Coast Road Trip

-Essential Advice for Your Florida East Coast Road Trip
+Essential Travel Tips for Your Florida East Coast Road Trip

 These are the must-have items and advice to help you prepare for your road trip, from toll roads to packing for Florida’s unpredictable weather.